ShonWilliams/FootballAI/README.txt

 Football AI

 ## Overview
  The ultimate goal of this project is to develop a program that acts as an offensive coordinator for a football team.
-This system will suggest plays based on various factors, including: - Defensive formations
+This system will suggest plays based on various factors, including:
+- Defensive formations
+- Players on field
 - Weather conditions
 - Player statistics
 - Time of game